KumarRajan1/CICDTest/mapping/web/README.md

 </a>

 # Mappls Web Plugins
-## Rajan ...

 Mappls Web plugins is a JavaScript library for interactive maps provided by Mappls.
 This library is compatible with both our Web SDKs - Vector Maps & our legacy Raster Maps.

 `MAPPLS` will be there in every step of the way, building new tools that help you navigate, explore and get things done, wherever you are and users can touch or interact with map features clearly overlaid on your view of the world.

 Our APIs, SDKs, and live updating map data available for [200+ nations and territories](https://github.com/MapmyIndia/mapmyindia-rest-api/blob/master/docs/countryISO.md) give developer-friendly, easy-to-integrate plugins to add capabilities like intelligent search and routes on map, to your web or mobile applications.

 You can get your api key to be used in this document here: [https://apis.mappls.com/console/](https://apis.mappls.com/console/)